 - Lymphadenopathy (especially Level II/III)

-- Otalgia (the glossopharyngeal nerve has a tympanic branch)
+- Referred otalgia (the glossopharyngeal nerve has a tympanic branch)

-Patients with pain predominantly on one side, trismus (reduced mouth opening) and stertor may have a quinsy.
+Patients with pain predominantly on one side, trismus (reduced mouth opening) and a hot-potato voice may have a quinsy.

-A swollen tonsil is NOT a quinsy (peritonsillar abscess); a swollen tonsil is a swollen tonsil.
-See quinsy for clarification.
+A swollen tonsil is NOT a quinsy (peritonsillar abscess).
+See quinsy for clarification on the clinical features of peritonsillar abscess.

 Immediate and overnight management